brownplt/B2T2/TableAPI.md

 ### Description

-Consumes a `Table` and a `Seq<ColName>` containing column indices, and produces a new `Table` containing only those columns.
+Consumes a `Table` and a `Seq<Number>` containing column indices, and produces a new `Table` containing only those columns.
 The order of the columns is as given in the input `Seq`.

 ```lua